anikasavla/PIC16B-Project/README.md

 ### Career Recommendation Service

 This project revolves around creating a career recommendation platform for users.
 We began by working with data from the O*NET SOC database; the various csv files within this repository were collected from the database and further wrangled within the project.ipynb file.
+We used machine learning to build our recommendation model, and then created a server for the user to be able to interact with our project using Flask.

 In order to work with this project, only the "website" folder is necessary.
 After dowloading the folder, you can run the following commands in your terminal to launch our website:

 ```
 cd website